fritl/nvim-config/README.md

 ## Info
 This branch includes a slimmer newer neovim config.
 This has lsp configured again from scratch.
 Some things are added compared to the old branch and some things have been discarded.
-The old config will still be available. node, npm and a clipboard manager won't be installed by this script.
-Install [NodeJS + npm](https://nodejs.org/en/download).
-For clipboard manager I recommend wl-clipboard if you are on wayland.
-Search for another clipboard manager if you are on x11.
+The old config will still be available.
 >[!note]
 > C lsp might not work on especially windows.
 There is a fix for this in the old config but since i don't code in c anymore there is no need to copy the fix right now.
 Might do later.